modalitysystems/modalitysoftware-docs/CreateTeam/customerHosted/templateJsonConfiguration.md

 > 1. The address of this page is what is required for the _FolderUrl_ setting.
 You can copy the address out of the address bar and paste it in the _FolderUrl_ for that tab.
 > 1. Back in the SharePoint site, find the required file from the list.
 Open it, by clicking its name.
 > 1. The address of this page is what is required for the _DocumentUrl_ setting.
 You can copy the address out of the address bar and paste it in the _DocumentUrl_ for that tab.

+### RetentionLabel

+- When populated, the value is used to assign the retention label for the whole SharePoint site library, if this process fails the **team** will be archived, leaving the IT admin to resolve.
+- Therefore the value must exactly match one of the available retention labels provision on your tenants SharePoint.
+This is a prerequisite for this feature, for more information [read the following](https://docs.microsoft.com/en-us/microsoft-365/compliance/labels?view=o365-worldwide).

+### AlwaysAuthorise

+- When _true_, all new teams created using the template will be submitted for Authorisation.
+- The ability to create Teams directly is removed, even if they meet the recommended rules.

+### ApprovalEmailList

+- When a user submits a team for authorisation using this template, each email address in the list will receive an email asking to approve or decline the creation of the team.
+- Each email address in the list must be semi-colon separated '_;_'
+- If this field is not populated for a given template, then the approval emails will be sent to the users as defined in the [Approvers Table](TableStorageConfiguration.md#approvers-table)

+### AzureSecurityGroup

+- When populated, only users that belong to an Azure security group with a matching name (case sensitive) can use the template.
+If the user is not in a group with a matching name, the template will not be displayed in the list.
+- If the field is empty, any logged in user can use the template.

+> [Users can be assigned to security groups, and groups can be set up](../ManagingAzureSecurityGroups.md) in the Azure Portal.